TodorSpasov1986/Project-1/README.md

 ### Content

-- The most of the structure and code was taken from Code Insitute learning content (Coffee coders and Love Running Projects)
+- The most of the structure and code was ispired from Code Insitute learning content (Coffee coders and Love Running Projects)
 - The icons in the nav bar ,Top 3 section and footer were taken from [Font Awesome](https://fontawesome.com/)
 - The text for the News Section :
    - First news was taken from https://www.sustainablefoodtrust.org : [Link to the News](https://sustainablefoodtrust.org/news-views/sustainable-seafood-uk/#:~:text=Known%20as%20'the%20Big%20Five,%2C%20haddock%2C%20tuna%20and%20prawns.)